nikolaussucher/biology-text/docs/basic_chemistry.md

 Many biologically important molecules are acids.
 Nucleic acids, which contain acidic phosphate groups, include DNA and RNA.
 Nucleic acids contain the genetic code that determines many of an organism's characteristics, and is passed from parents to offspring.
 DNA contains the chemical blueprint for the synthesis of proteins which are made up of amino acid subunits.
 Cell membranes contain fatty acid esters such as phospholipids.

 An α-amino acid has a central carbon (the α or alpha carbon) which is covalently bonded to a carboxyl group (thus they are carboxylic acids), an amino group, a hydrogen atom and a variable group.
 The variable group, also called the R group or side chain, determines the identity and many of the properties of a specific amino acid.
 In glycine, the simplest amino acid, the R group is a hydrogen atom, but in all other amino acids it is contains one or more carbon atoms bonded to hydrogens, and may contain other elements such as sulfur, oxygen or nitrogen.
 With the exception of glycine, naturally occurring amino acids are chiral and almost invariably occur in the L-configuration.
 Peptidoglycan, found in some bacterial cell walls contains some D-amino acids.
-At physiological pH, typically around 7, free amino acids exist in a charged form, where the acidic carboxyl group (-COOH) loses a proton (-COO−) and the basic amine group (-NH2) gains a proton (-NH+
+At physiological pH, typically around 7, free amino acids exist in a charged form, where the acidic carboxyl group (-COOH) loses a proton (-COO^−^) and the basic amine group (-NH~2~) gains a proton (-NH^+^~3~).
-3).
 The entire molecule has a net neutral charge and is a zwitterion, with the exception of amino acids with basic or acidic side chains.
 Aspartic acid, for example, possesses one protonated amine and two deprotonated carboxyl groups, for a net charge of −1 at physiological pH.

 Fatty acids and fatty acid derivatives are another group of carboxylic acids that play a significant role in biology.
 These contain long hydrocarbon chains and a carboxylic acid group on one end.
 The cell membrane of nearly all organisms is primarily made up of a phospholipid bilayer, a micelle of hydrophobic fatty acid esters with polar, hydrophilic phosphate "head" groups.
 Membranes contain additional components, some of which can participate in acid-base reactions.